-There are three main kinds of internet risks for pre-teens.
+There are three main kinds of internet risks for children.

-These include children coming into contact with people they don’t know or with adults posing as children online.
-For example, a child might be invited or persuaded to meet someone he doesn’t know, share personal information with strangers, or provide contact details after clicking on a pop-up message.
+These risks include children coming into contact with people they don’t know or with adults posing as children online.
+For example, a child might be persuaded to meet someone he doesn’t know, share personal information with strangers, or provide contact details after clicking on pop-up messages.

 Protecting your child from internet safety risks: tips

 - Create a family media plan.
 It’s best to create your plan by talking with your child.
-Your plan could cover things like screen-free areas in your house and what online behaviour is OK.
-If you follow the rules too, you’ll be role-modelling good online behaviour.
+Your plan could cover things like screen-free areas in your house, internet safety rules like not giving out personal information, and programs and apps that are OK for your child to use.

 - Check that games, websites and TV programs are appropriate for your child.
 You can do this by looking at reviews on Common Sense Media.

-It’s best to avoid using surveillance apps that let you secretly monitor your child’s online activity because this sends the message that you don’t trust your child.
+It’s best to avoid using surveillance apps that let you secretly monitor your child’s online activity.
+Using these apps sends the message that you don’t trust your child.
 It’s better to talk openly about your own internet use and encourage your child to do the same.

-You won’t always be around to supervise your child when he’s online, so it’s important to teach your child to manage internet safety risks for himself.
-This will help your child build digital resilience, which is the ability to respond positively and deal with risks he encounters online.
+You can help your child learn how to use the internet safely, responsibly and enjoyably.
+If you teach your child how to manage internet safety risks and worrying experiences for himself, he’ll build digital resilience.
+This is the ability to deal with and respond positively to any risks he encounters online.

 You can do this by:

-- talking with your child about online content and reputation
+- talking with your child about online content and behaviour

 Your child learns from you.
 This means you can model safe and healthy internet use by using the internet in the way you want your child to use it – for example, by not having internet-connected devices in bedrooms or bathrooms, and by using technology for positive purposes like sending supportive messages to friends.